arabnejad/FabCovidSim/README.md

 * `quadrature_rule="C":`selects the Clenshaw Curtis quadrature rule.
 This not required, although it is common.
 * `sparse = True`: selects a sparse grid.
 This is required.
 * `growth = True`: selects a nested quadrature rule (a quadrature rule such that a 1D rule of order p contains all points of the same rule of order p-1).
 Also not required, but is efficient in high dimensions.
 Note that this can only be selected with a subset of all quadrature rules in Chaospy, including Clenshaw Curtis.
 * `midpoint_level1=True`: this means that the first iteration of the dimension-adaptive sampler consists of a single sample.
 Keep this fixed for now, but this might change later.
-Perhaps we could start the dimenion-adaptivity from an existing sampling plan.
+Perhaps we could start the dimension-adaptivity from an existing sampling plan.
 * `dimension_adaptive=True`: selects the dimension-adaptive sparse grid sampler (opposed to the isotropic sparse grid sampler, which treats each input the same).

 The other difference with respect to a standard EasyVVUQ campaign, is the need to save the complete state of the sampler and analysis class.
 In an adaptive setting we need information from the previous iteration to determine where to go next.
 Right now EasyVVUQ does not do this, it only saves part of the sampler to the database.
 As a temporary hacky solution, we can now save their state to a `pickle` file via: